Corn Production Act 1917

 The Corn Production Act 1917 (7 & 8 Geo.
 5. c.
 46) was an act passed by the Parliament of the United Kingdom under David Lloyd George's coalition government during the Great War.
 The act guaranteed British farmers a good price for their cereal crops so that Britain would not have to import them, as German U-boats were sinking ships importing food into Britain.
-When it was repealed by Stanley Baldwin's Conservative government in 1921, the effects in rural areas were similar to a sudden slump.